Silver Lake Township, Pennsylvania

 Silver Lake Township is a township in Susquehanna County, Pennsylvania, United States.
 The population was 1,525 at the 2020 census.
 The village of Brackney is in the township.

 History

+On February 18, 1809, Dr Robert H Rose purchased 248 tracts of land totaling about 100,000 acres which at that time was part of Luzerne County, Pennsylvania.
+A part of the land purchased would later form the whole of Silver Lake Township, Susquehanna County.
+The land was deeded from Anne Francis to Rose with Richard Penn Jr., the grandson of William Penn, signing the deed after noting his equitable interest and confirming the sale.

-In 1809, Dr Richard Rose purchased 100,000 acres in what was then northern Luzerne County.
-On April 27, 1813 Silver Lake Township was formed from the north part of Bridgewater Township in this area.
+On April 27, 1813, Silver Lake Township was formed from the north part of Bridgewater Township in this area.

 In 1848, J.W.
 Brackney of Prattsville, NY, founded the village of Brackney where he operated a large tannery.